ali1naqvi/aiclub/index.md

 - Thomas Jefferson

 ## Events
-Stay in tune for annoncements regards events!
+Stay in tune for announcements regards events!